Insight Out

 ..❡…repeat the sounding joy…∲

-From our holiday letter, Christmas past, little has changed.
+From our holiday letter, a Christmas past, little has changed.

 Ah yes, zero visibility, howling wind, and an arctic clipper courtesy of the TWC storm d’jour.
 I’m reminded of the iconic Burl Ives compelling us to have a ”holly, jolly Christmas” as my 5 HP snow thrower rumbles past the large holly bush.